dqops/dqo/docs/reference/yaml/DashboardYaml.md

 The definition of YAML files used by DQOps to configure the data sources, monitored tables, and the configuration of activated data quality checks.

+## DashboardsFolderListSpec
+List of dashboard folders.

+___

-## DashboardYaml
+## DashboardsFolderSpec
-Data quality dashboard definition YAML schema for a data quality dashboards list specification.
+Description of a folder with multiple dashboards or other folders.